Skip to Main Content

 Writing and Math Course Placement

-Each student's ACT score, cumulative high school or transfer GPA and performance on a designated placement test are reviewed to determine placement in appropriate writing and math courses.
+Each student’s ACT score, cumulative high school GPA, or performance on a designated placement test is reviewed to determine placement in appropriate writing and math courses.

-If a student has taken the ACT, the corresponding subscores will be evaluated, in addition to, the student's performance on the designated placement test to determine writing and math course placement.
-If a student has not taken the ACT, the student's cumulative high school or transfer GPA will be evaluated, in addition to, the student's performance on the designated placement test to determine writing and math course placement.
+If a student has taken the ACT, the corresponding subscores will be evaluated to determine writing and math course placement.
+If a student has not taken the ACT, the student’s cumulative high school GPA will be evaluated and/or the student’s performance on the designated placement test to determine writing and math course placement.
 The following sections provide specific details on the placement process.
+Regardless of scores or GPA, a student may opt to take a placement test for writing and math placement.
+The placement test scores will only be used to improve a student’s placement.

 ACT Score on File – Math Placement